maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 <img src="https://camo.githubusercontent.com/4b554e9a3a17846c585aab0acddb6ed2bc07f09a10dddf984cca212c2605d1b3/68747470733a2f2f6d61706c696272652e6f72672f6e6577732f323032332d30332d32332d6d6574616c2d70726f6a6563742d7465616d2d737461727465642f73637265656e73686f742e706e67" style="max-width: 300px" />

 On January 4th, 2022 Steve Gifford posted a [thread on GitHub Discussions](https://github.com/maplibre/maplibre-native/discussions/202): have we considered a [Metal](https://developer.apple.com/metal/) port?
 It seemed like a momentous effort at the time, and not just from an engineering perspective, because it was.
-Thanks to the persistence of some key players and the hard work of graphics engineers part the 'Metal team' this year, that Metal port is closer than ever.
-This month, we have pushed out a [pre-release](https://github.com/maplibre/maplibre-native/issues/1609) of MapLibre Native for iOS with Metal support.
+Thanks to the persistence of some key players and the hard work of graphics engineers who were part of the 'Metal team' this year, that Metal port is closer than ever.

+This month, we have pushed out an [early access pre-release](https://github.com/maplibre/maplibre-native/issues/1609) of MapLibre Native for iOS with Metal support.

 Thanks to everyone who gave it a spin thus far and that let us know their experiences with it.
 We will continue to push out pre-releases regularly as the last features are implemented and performance is further improved.

 ### Android Annotations

-Fynn Godeau's work on a [user-friendly Kotlin-based Annotations API](https://github.com/maplibre/maplibre-native/issues/1491) is ongoing.
+Fynn Godau's work on a [user-friendly Kotlin-based Annotations API](https://github.com/maplibre/maplibre-native/issues/1491) is ongoing.
 We are highly appreciative of Fynn's work done as part of the [Modernization](https://maplibre.org/roadmap/modernize-codebase/) bounty direction.
 Also thanks to Artak Kalantarian for helping review some of this work.

-## iOS Modernization
+### iOS Modernization

 With the release of Swift 5.9 with seamless C++ interoperability and a powerful macro system, new avenues are opening up for [modernizing the iOS codebase](https://github.com/maplibre/maplibre-native/issues/1248).
 Ian Wagner is playing with some ideas.
 Join us in the `#maplibre-ios` channel on Slack or leave a comment on GitHub if you are interested in this as well.